QiangweiPeng/stVCR/README.md

 * 6/2/2024: The preprint of stVCR has been released.

 ## Contribution
-If you would like to contribute to the development of stVCR, please contact QiangWei Peng at qiangwei_peng@stu.pku.edu.cn or qiangweipeng123@gmail.com.
+If you would like to contribute to the development of stVCR, please contact Qiangwei Peng at qiangwei_peng@stu.pku.edu.cn or qiangweipeng123@gmail.com.